Why Employees Waste Time at Work and How to Fix the Problem

 The solution to the wasting time challenge starts at the time of hire.
-If a leader doesn’t have a clear vision of where he wants to take his organization in the future, then there is no way that he can hire the right people.
+If a leader doesn’t have a clear vision of where they want to take their organization in the future, then there is no way they can hire the right people.
 Many large companies have clear methods of delivering the leadership employees need in order to maximize productivity.

 Once employees are hired, make sure that each of your team members knows specifically what they are supposed to do and how and when they are supposed to do it.
 Most importantly, each team member must understand why they do what they do.
 They need to know how what they do fits into the vision you are creating.

 When people see how what they do contributes to the total effort, it’s easier for them to rally around the cause and see their purpose.
 Teams that have a purpose, and perceive their contribution to the purpose, tend not to get distracted and waste time at work.

 The leader needs to recognize how to set and communicate realistic performance expectations for what needs to be done.
 This needs to occur in such a way that the leader and the employees share a mutual picture of what constitutes the desired outcome.

 Follow Up and Hold Team Members Accountable for Accomplishing Required Goals:

 Once set and communicated, the leader must follow through and hold the team accountable for meeting those expectations.
 If employees know that their performance is being measured objectively, consistently and in a constructive way, they are less likely to wander off and waste time.

 Adopt these three major measures and you will significantly reduce the time that your employees waste at work.